globoglobito/Python-Guide/README.md

 ```

 ### While loops:
-#### CAREFUL, be sure your closing condition is actually met!
+#### CAREFUL, be sure your closing condition is met!
 Otherwise it will be an infinite loooooop

 ```python